lukateg/strength-age/README.md

 -- check case when generating test with lesson that has 0 materials -- add mobile design to the sections again
--- decide if you want to go with with promise.all and pageSkeleton or with streaming and each component skeleton
+-- decide if you want to go with with promise.all and pageSkeleton or with streaming and each component skeleton -- dashboard -> create new class -> cancel -> redirects to classes instead of dashboard -- make theme switch and not dropdown

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)